vielmetti/workantile-news/content/2019/workantile-2019-02-20.md

 to news media regarding the Workantile tenth anniversary in June.

-The next Town Hall will be scheduled for Wednesday, March TBD.
+The next Town Hall will be scheduled for a Wednesday in March, with the exact date to be determined.

 Thanks to Claire for scheduling and rescheduling the food delivery, and to Tom for running the meeting.